EthanJustice/moulin/README.md

 ### Config File

 The config file is a JSON file located in the directory of the presentation's index file.
+It **must** be named `moulin.json` and be located in the presentation root.

 #### Keys